Six cool facts about the science behind baking

 We mentioned above that eggs keep things glued together, but Lucky Peach actually explains why.
 Egg yolks contain something called lipids, a special kind of fat that adds colour and flavour to cookies.
 Meanwhile, egg whites contain albumen, a protein that interlocks when it's heated, giving your dish structure.

 6. Yeast literally gets gassy off of sugar

-This one's a little gross, but here goes: Bread and other baked goods rise because of a bacteria called yeast eating the available sugars, and expelling carbon dioxide (Co2.
+This one's a little gross, but here goes: Bread and other baked goods rise because of a fungus called yeast eating the available sugars, and expelling carbon dioxide (Co2.
 The expanding gasses make the dough rise.
 That's right, your bread rises because the yeast eats a big meal, and gets gassy.
 Try not to think about it too hard.